prashanthi411/garbled_circuits/readme.txt

 Instructions to use remote OT Protocol

+Server:-

+Add the two numbers that are to be chosen from to strings.txt.

 run alice_server from the command line of the device that needs to send the numbers.

 A port number should be provided as a command line argument.